sillvva/mattdekok.dev/frontend/content/articles/data-model-class.md

 ## An Example Subclass

-You can then extend the base class to define a specific data entity, such as users, orders, etc. If specified, a schema will enforce specific object properties.
+You can then extend the base class to define a specific collection, such as users, orders, etc. Defining a collection is required.
+If specified, a schema will enforce specific object properties.
 It is not required to have a schema.

-After you have defined the collection and schema, you need to initialize the subclass with the init method built into the Model class.

 ```javascript [db/user.ts]
 import Model from "./model";